 Sericulture is a very old industry in India.
-But it is almost certain that neither the mulberry nor the silk worm was indigenous in India.
+But it is almost certain that neither the mulberry nor the silk worm was indigenous in Iudia.
 When the East India Company established their trade marts in Bengal they found the silk industry in a declining state, and took great pains to revive it.
 As Bengal has always been the chief seat of mulberry cultivation they established several factories with numerous filatures in each, to which the cultivators brought their cocoons.
-They brought in company of Italian reelers to teach their factory hands the Italian system of reeling.
+They brought in 1769 a Company of Italian reelers to teach their factory hands the Italian system of reeling.
 Bengal silk soon became an important article of trade and superseded all other silk in the European market.
-The palmy days of Bengal silk industry lasted till 1833, from which year the Company abandoned the trade on their own account and it fell into private hands.
+The palmy days of Bengal silk industry lasted till 1883, from which year the Company abandoned the trade on their own account and it fell into private hands.
 Sericulture has ever since been steadily declining.
-The imports of raw silk into India now exceed the exports.
-The silk of Japan, of China, and of the countries bordering on the Mediterranean Sea, now controls the European as well as the Indian market.2
+The amports of raw silk into India now exceed the exports.

-2 Ibid, pp. 198-199.
+Ibid, p.
+189.